 Stock Exchange Release

-The Annual General Meeting of Kemira Oyj approved the Board of Directors proposal of EUR 0.53 dividend per share for the financial year 2013.
-The Annual General Meeting elected six members (previously five) to the Board of Directors.
-Annual General Meeting reelected Winnie Fok, Juha Laaksonen, Jari Paasikivi and Kerttu Tuomas and elected Wolfgang Büchele and Timo Lappalainen as new members.
-Jari Paasikivi was elected as the Board’s Chairman and Kerttu Tuomas was elected as the Vice Chairman.
+The Annual General Meeting of Kemira Oyj approved the Board of Directors proposal of EUR 0.53 dividend per share for the financial year 2016.
+The Annual General Meeting elected six (previously seven) members to the Board of Directors.
+Annual General Meeting re-elected Wolfgang Büchele, Kaisa Hietala, Timo Lappalainen, Jari Paasikivi and Kerttu Tuomas and elected Shirley Cunningham as a new member to the Board of Directors.
+Jari Paasikivi was re-elected as Board’s Chairman and Kerttu Tuomas was re-elected to continue as the Vice Chairman.

 Remuneration of the Chairman, the Vice Chairman and the members of the Board of Directors

-The Annual General Meeting decided that the remuneration paid to the members of the Board of Directors will be as follows: the Chairman will receive EUR 74,000 per year, the Vice Chairman and the Chairman of the Audit Committee EUR 45,000 per year and the other members EUR 36,000 per year.
+The Annual General Meeting decided that the remuneration paid to the members of the Board of Directors will remain unchanged and will be as follows: the Chairman will receive EUR 80,000 per year, the Vice Chairman and the Chairman of the Audit Committee EUR 49,000 per year and the other members EUR 39,000 per year.
 A fee payable for each meeting of the Board of Directors and the Board Committees will be EUR 600 for the members residing in Finland, EUR 1,200 for the members residing in rest of Europe and EUR 2,400 for the members residing outside Europe.
 Travel expenses are paid according to Kemira’s travel policy.

 The meeting fees are to be paid in cash.

 Election of the auditor

 Deloitte & Touche Ltd. was elected as the company’s auditor with Jukka Vattulainen, APA, acting as the principal author.
 The Auditor’s fees will be paid against an invoice approved by Kemira.

 Authorization to decide on the repurchase of the company’s own shares